zhihaiwangx/zhihaiwangx.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a fifth-year PhD student in [SChool of Artificial Intelligence and Data Science](https://saids.ustc.edu.cn/main.htm) at the [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC).

-Previously, I received my Bachelor’s degree in Mathematics and Applied Mathematics in the School of the Gifted Young (SGY) at USTC in 2022.

-I am working towards my Ph.D. degree in the MIRA Lab at USTC, under the supervision of Prof. Jie Wang.
-My current research interests include Leanring to Optimize and AI4EDA.
+I am a fifth-year PhD candidate at the [School of Artificial Intelligence and Data Science](https://saids.ustc.edu.cn/main.htm), [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
+I received my Bachelor’s degree in 2020 from the [School of Electrical and Electronic Engineering](http://seee.hust.edu.cn/) at the [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn/).
+Currently, I am pursuing my Ph.D. in the [MIRA Lab](https://miralab.ai/) at USTC, under the supervision of Prof. [Jie Wang](https://miralab.ai/people/jie-wang/).
+My research interests include Learning to Optimize, AI for Chips, Deep Reinforcement Learning, and Efficient Inference of Large Language Models.

-If you share similar interests or have any inquiries, please feel free to contact me by email.

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 Education
 ======